jlpteaching/ECS154B/lab1/lab1.md

 As of the beginning of the quarter, the image is 380 MB.
 We have tried to keep the size as small as possible.
 Thus, especially if we update the image throughout the quarter, you may find that the disk space on your CSIF account is full.
-If this happens, you can remove the singularity cache to free up space.
+If this happens, you can remove the Singularity cache to free up space.

-To remove the singularity cache, you can run the following command.
+To remove the Singularity cache, you can run the following command.

 ```
 rm -r ~/.singularity/cache
 ```

-To find out how much space the singularity containers are using, you can use `du` (disk usage):
+To find out how much space the Singularity containers are using, you can use `du` (disk usage):

 ```
 du -sh ~/.singularity/cache